 The Queen publicised this new way of calling by dialling Edinburgh from Bristol.
 At the time, this was the farthest distance over which a call could be connected.

-In the UK, Subscriber Trunk Dialling (STD) was possible prior to 5th December 1958 when the Queen inaugurated trunk dialling and made the first official call to a phone number.
-The Queen, publicised this new way of calling by dialling Edinburgh, which was the farthest distance a call could be dialled directly.
-The STD system was technically completed in 1979 and allowed subscribers on one exchange to dial non-local subscribers.
-Previous to this a subscriber would need to dial an operator to connect the call for them
+The STD system was technically completed in 1979 and allowed telephone ‘subscribers’ on one exchange to dial non-local subscribers.
+Prior to this a subscriber would need to dial an operator to connect the call for them

 An STD code (now referred to as area code) was allocated to each area of the UK and was required to connect calls dialled directly.

 What is the area code for Greater London?
 "0207"?
 "0208"?
 This is a common misconception that seems to be widespread across the UK.

 The actual area code for Greater London and some of its surrounding area is "020" followed by the phone number which is 8 digits.

 The confusion seems to have been brought about during the Big Number Change in 2000 and has been reported by Ofcom since the publication of a report it commissioned in 2004.

 So, when you are looking for a number for your business, remember, it’s only the first 3 digits that make it a London phone number.